THLfi/koronavilkku-backend/publish-token/README.md

     }
     ```
 * **Failure Response:**
-    * Error when communicating with sms-gateway
+    * Error when communicating with SMS-gateway
     * Status: 502 Bad Gateway

 ### Fetch Tokens Created by a User